 Read the series here

 We had to divide the time among ourselves when it comes to getting water for the house.
-The main pipe runs along one of the houses and we had to take turn changing the connecting pipe to our houses (my Dad put up 2 huge oil drums in the bathroom to store the water and a smaller plastic container in the kitchen for drinking water – no water filter of any kind).
+The main pipe runs along with one of the houses and we had to take turn changing the connecting pipe to our houses (my Dad put up 2 huge oil drums in the bathroom to store the water and a smaller plastic container in the kitchen for drinking water – no water filter of any kind).

-The last house to the left had different neighbors at different times.
+The last house to the left had different neighbours at different times.
 At one point, a Eurasian family was staying in the last house – I still recall their 2 pretty daughters (who I met again several years after we shifted out).
 Later an Indian couple stayed in that house – the aunty used to sell nasi lemak in the morning.

-We however did not interact that close with them.
+We, however, did not interact that close with them.
 Somehow, we kept looking to the right for closer interactions.

 Immediately to our right, the house was occupied by workers who worked in a noodle factory (which happened to be at the front row houses).
-There was couple of them stayed there – working all day long and only coming in at night for shower and dinner.
+There was a couple of them stayed there – working all day long and only coming in at night for shower and dinner.
 And after that, they will stand outside our window if we had the television on.

 And they don’t mind if we were watching classic Tamil movies – our television seems to be their only entertainment back then.
-Immediately after that, I don’t recall who the neighbors were but at a later point of time, an Indian family stayed there but we did not get along well with them.
+Immediately after that, I don’t recall who the neighbours were but at a later point of time, an Indian family stayed there but we did not get along well with them.

-The aunty (big sized lady) was a housewife and they had 4 kids – 2 boys and 2 girls (their house was unique – it had staircase to the attic where the boys slept).
+The aunty (big sized lady) was a housewife and they had 4 kids – 2 boys and 2 girls (their house was unique – it had a staircase to the attic where the boys slept).
 The 2 boys, who we call big brothers often, take care of us whenever we go out with them or when we were forced to do revisions.

 The eldest boy (his name was Mogan) was highly educated and later studied to be a lawyer.
 My dad often uses him as an example for us to excel in our examinations.

 The second boy (we call him Karna Anne) excelled more in sports (he was a good runner) – we often follow him to sports meets.
-He is also the one who take us to the National Palace during the open house for Hari Raya.
-He will come over to our house and talk to my parents on letting me and my siblings to follow him to the National Palace.
+He is also the one who takes us to the National Palace during the open house for Hari Raya.
+He will come over to our house and talk to my parents on letting me and my siblings follow him to the National Palace.

 My parents usually do not hesitate to give their approval when the request comes from Karna Anne (he is very responsible and know how to take all of us).
 The daughters (big sister Gomathi and another – the younger one, I can’t recall the name) were not that close to us, the boys but we join them in games in the evenings.

 At the row, at the very right, the lot was used by a furniture shop owner to keep his old stock – the stock must have been very old, it was full of dust and rust and you can find huge lizards in it.
-Immediately next to it was a old uncle who was an electrician and his homely wife and their only son.
+Immediately next to it was an old uncle who was an electrician and his homely wife and their only son.

 Their house was quite unique as it was roomier and their front door is often left wide open.
 It looked fun too.
-They often leave the front door open for one good reason – there is a big menacing dog standing guard tied to side.
+They often leave the front door open for one good reason – there is a big menacing dog standing guard tied to the side.

 The electrician often claims that the left-over noodles often cause the drain to get clogged whilst the other party would claim that the dog’s waste is the main cause.

-At the very left, the house was much bigger – it was a double storey and it belonged to the grand lady of the area (the grandmother of the landlord).
+At the very left, the house was much bigger – it was a double-storey and it belonged to the grand lady of the area (the grandmother of the landlord).
 We don’t see her often but she did look very grand and elegant but hardly smiled.